Case Study | 5 min read

 Pain points from testing are highlighted in annotations on the original design

-Design principles to guide us
+3 design principles to guide us forward

 Clarity